-It is my pleasure to meet virtually with you today at the Council on Foreign Relations.
-I regret that we are not doing this session in person, as we did last year, and I hope the next time I am back, we will be gathering together in New York City again.
-I look forward to my conversation with Steve Liesman and to your questions, but first, please allow me to offer a few remarks on the economic outlook, Federal Reserve monetary policy, and our new monetary policy framework.
+It is my pleasure to meet virtually with you today.
+I look forward to our conversation, but first, please allow me to offer a few remarks on the economic outlook, the Federal Reserve's monetary policy, and our new monetary policy framework.